Ypuf/EmbedBuilder/README.md

 Don't pass in `None` to auto_archive_duration.

+## Testing
+Currently 64 different tests are run every update to ensure quality however this does not GUARANTEE quality as I am still human.

 ## That's basically it
 The library handles all the annoying Discord limits and validation for you.
 Just chain the methods you want and call `.send()` at the end.